 Congratulations, your imported VMware system should now be up and running on a brand new cloud host.
 In case you have any further problems with the network, you can find additional help with troubleshooting the connectivity at the guide about network issues with Linux host.

 Also, if you run into issues with booting from the migrated system image, you can always attach the old primary disk again and find the uploaded VMware disk stored safely for another try without the need to wait for the image to upload again.
-Once you are confident that the imported system is running properly, you can go to the Storage menu at your UpCloud control panel and delete the unnecessary storage device.
+Once you are confident that the imported system is running properly, you can go to the Storage menu in your UpCloud Control Panel and delete the unnecessary storage device.